Scroll to content

 • The global impact of Viking explorations, both east and west

-• Shifts in power between the monarchy and the Church
+• Power struggles between the monarchy and the Church

-• The significance of the Tudors in British history
+• Why the Tudors matter in British history

 • The Reformation and its transformation of Britain

-• The development of political suffrage in the UK, leading up to 1928
+• The growth of political suffrage in the UK (leading to 1928)

 • The causes of the First World War